 - 4. A number of places on certain committees (two each on the Educational Policy and Domestic and Establishment Committees) is reserved for Fellows without membership of Governing Body, Stipendiary and College Lecturers whose appointment runs for three years or longer, and Junior or Career Development Research Fellows. - 5.
 The Governing Body may, if it thinks fit, appoint any other person to be an additional member of any committee. - 6.
-The Standing Committees approved by the Governing Body as at Trinity Term 2024 are listed below and the College Officer or other Fellow denoted acts as Secretary of the Committee:
+The Standing Committees approved by the Governing Body as at Trinity Term 2024 are listed below and the College Officer or other Fellow denoted acts as Secretary of the Committee.
+The terms of reference for all committees are confirmed annually by Governing Body:

-Academic Services (Senior Tutor) Audit & Risk (Principal Bursar) Chapel & Patronage (Chaplain) Decanal Policy (Senior Dean) Domestic & Establishment (Domestic Bursar) Development & Alumni Relations (Director of Development & Alumni Relations) Educational Policy (Senior Tutor) Entertainments (Vice-President) Equality (Fellow for Equality, Diversity & Inclusion) Fellows' Housing (Principal Bursar) Finance & Estates (Principal Bursar) General Purposes (Vice-President) Oxford North (Principal Bursar) Promotion of the Arts (Fellow for the Performing Arts and Keeper of the Pictures) Remuneration (Principal Bursar) Research (Fellow for Research) Statutes (Fellow for Statutes) Student Hardship (Senior Dean)
+Academic Services (Senior Tutor) Audit, Risk and Governance (Principal Bursar) Chapel & Patronage (Chaplain) Decanal Policy (Senior Dean) Domestic & Establishment Development & Alumni Relations (Domestic Bursar) (Director of Development & Alumni Relations) Educational Policy (Senior Tutor) Entertainments (Vice-President) , Equality (Fellow for Equality, Diversity & Inclusion) Fellows' Housing (Principal Bursar)

+Finance & Estates (Principal Bursar) General Purposes (Vice-President)

+Oxford North (Principal Bursar) Promotion of the Arts (Fellow for the

+Performing Arts and Keeper of the

+Pictures)

+Remuneration (Principal Bursar) Research (Fellow for Research)

+Statutes (Fellow for Statutes) Student Hardship (Senior Dean)